International Society of Ultrasound in Obstetrics and Gynecology: Outreach

 Since its foundation, ISUOG Outreach has trained more than 130 professionals in countries including Mongolia, Ghana, Somaliland, Haiti and South Africa, as well as resourcing projects to help Australia's aboriginal communities and refugee communities in Syria and Lebanon.

 Membership and governance

 ISUOG's international membership, including its Board of twenty Trustees, Editorial Board and Committee members, collaborate to develop education and training programs, and disseminate scientific research in support of the Society's mission to improve maternal health.
 The Trustees of the charity (also Directors of the company) are responsible for the financial and strategic direction of the Society.

-Mission and objectives

-ISUOG works with a mission to improve the health of women and their families through the broadest dissemination of the highest quality education and scientific information.
-The Society's long-term vision is for every woman in the world to have access to ultrasound, every scan provider to be competent and where the diagnosis of obstetric and gynecological conditions is effective so that women's healthcare outcomes improve.